FAIRmat-NFDI/nomad-docs/docs/howto/plugins/types/example_uploads.md

 2. Data retrieved online:

     If your example uploads are very large (>100MB), storing them in Git may become unpractical.
 In order to deal with larger uploads, they can be stored in a separate online service.
-For example, [Zenodo](https://zenodo.org/) is an open and free platform for hosting scientific data.
+For example, [Zenodo](https://zenodo.org/){:target="_blank" rel="noopener"} is an open and free platform for hosting scientific data.
 To load such external resources, you can specify one or multiple URLs as resources:

     ```python
     # Include single ZIP file (note that ZIP contents are not automatically extracted)